 My follow-up questions for the Gilberts:

 1. Do you have earlier, childhood memories, of interacting with Reptilians?

 2. When you pulled off the Derek disguise, what was it made of?

 3. Did he vocalize anything, or was it all telepathic?

 1. Can you clarify the third group of responses you mentioned in your FB post: “Christians who accept the existence of the supernatural, but not that way.”
 What way is that?

 2. Who is your celebrity pass?
 Can you guys even have that?
 If it wasn’t a sin, who do you think Sharon’s would be?
 Is it Brad Pitt?
 Please say it’s Brad Pitt.

 If you’re interested in a good book about this topic, I recommend Aliens, Angels and Demons: Extraterrestrial Life in Judaism/Kabbalah and its Relevance for Modern Times

-Tish Eastman reports about the paranormal and writes sci-fi novels.
-She will soon be the co-editor of an anthology of Experiencer poetry.
+Tish Eastman reports about the paranormal and writes sci-fi short stories and novels.
+She is the co-editor of an anthology of Experiencer poetry, CE 1-7: Poetry of Contact, that is now accepting submissions at [email protected].
 Find, Like, and Follow her on on Facebook at @AlienManifest, @ThatAintNoGhost, and @HotelReptilia.
 You can also follow her on Twitter at @TishEastman, on TikTok at @TishEastman, on Instagram at @TishEastman, on YouTube and on SoundCloud.
-And check out DragonTears Media if you're interested in her upcoming poetry anthology, CE 1-7: Poetry of Contact.
+And check out DragonTears Media if you're interested in her upcoming poetry anthology, CE 1-7, and want to see the submission guidelines.